Exiv2/exiv2/trunk/msvc2005/ReadMe.txt

      You need a DOS version of perl to build openssl.
 Not the cygwin version.
      I use ActiveState Perl.

+     configure.bat is used to configure "non-standard" version of exiv2 configure.bat requires a python3 interpreter.
+I use ActivePython.
+     ActivePython 3.4.1.0 (ActiveState Software Inc.) based on Python 3.4.1 (default, Aug  7 2014, 13:09:27) [MSC v.1600 64 bit (AMD64)] on win32

      You need Cygwin to run the test suite because it is written in bash.